My Child has a Learning Disability in reading

 Essential skill: Phonics

-Even though it’s critical to know about the skill of phonics, you will need to review all of the reading skills of the Reading Skills Framework for your child to make good progress in reading.
+Even though it’s critical to know about the skill of phonics, your child will need to master all of the reading skills of the Reading Skills Framework before they will show good progress in reading.
 You can see the full framework of skills by clicking on the button at the bottom of the page

 Phonics is a two-way skill.
 Reading and writing both require phonics.
 When reading letters or words, the student is ‘decoding’ the word.
 Decoding means knowing the sound that each letter makes and being able to sound out the words.
 When writing letters and words, the student is ‘encoding.’
 Encoding means knowing the sounds of words and transcribing them into printed letters and words.
 Decoding and Encoding are two sides of the same coin: These two skills are inter-dependent and support each other.